 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC").
 Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
-The accompanying condensed consolidated financial statements are unaudited, but reflect all adjustments consisting of normal recurring accruals, which, in the opinion of management, are necessary to present fairly our Condensed Consolidated Balance Sheets, Condensed Consolidated Statements of Income and Comprehensive Income, Condensed Consolidated Statements of Changes in Shareholders' Equity and Condensed Consolidated Balance Sheet as of December 31, 2020 was derived from audited consolidated financial statements but does not include all disclosures required by GAAP.
+The accompanying condensed consolidated financial statements are unaudited, but reflect all adjustments consisting of normal recurring accruals, which, in the opinion of management, are necessary to present fairly our Condensed Consolidated Balance Sheets, Condensed Consolidated Statements of Income and Comprehensive Income, Condensed Consolidated Statements of Changes in Shareholders' Equity and Condensed Consolidated Statements of Cash Flows for the interim periods presented.
+Our fiscal year ends on December 31.
+The Condensed Consolidated Balance Sheet as of December 31, 2020 was derived from audited consolidated financial statements but does not include all disclosures required by GAAP.
 These condensed consolidated financial statements should be read in conjunction with the annual consolidated financial statements and the notes thereto and the report of our independent registered public accounting firm included in the Company's Annual Report on Form 10-K for the year ended December 31, 2020.
 The nature of our business is such that the results of any interim period may not be indicative of the results to be expected for the entire year.